Fall 2024

 • RIT on Applied Partial Differential Equations

-• Organizers: Hussain Ibdah, Jeffrey Kuan, and Matei Machedon (fall) and Huy Nguyen (spring)
+• Organizers: Jeffrey Kuan and Matei Machedon

 • Meeting Time: 3:00pm - 3:50pm Mondays, MTH 1311.
+Organizational meeting Monday, September 9, 2024.

 • Description: We will study mathematical aspects of applied partial differential equations.
 These might include well-posedness, long-time behavior, attractor dynamics, stability of coherent structures, asymptotic limits, and the relationship between chaos and stochasticity.
 However the best description is the list of talks given on the website.